Guide to IASTU-HPC2

 • authorized_keys

 • lineinfile: When modifying a line the regexp should typically match both the initial state of the line as well as its state after replacement by line to ensure idempotence.
-Insert lines logic: blog
+Insert lines logic:

 • apt